FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 “The Genius 3D Mammography exam is now the only mammogram available that is FDA-approved as superior for women with dense breasts for routine breast cancer screening over conventional 2D mammography.
 The Genius exam, on the market since 2011, is available in all fifty states and this updated labeling is based on clinical studies proving that the exam improves invasive breast cancer detection while reducing unnecessary recalls among women of all breast densities, including those with dense breasts,” according to the Hologic Team.

-Sally Friedewald, MD, Chief of Breast and Women’s Imaging, Northwestern Memorial Hospital spoke with Michelle Tompkins for the Inquisitr about this important new technology, as well as offering information and tips on how to make your next trip to the radiologist more productive.
+Sally Friedewald, MD, Chief of Breast and Women’s Imaging, Northwestern Memorial Hospital, spoke with Michelle Tompkins for the Inquisitr about this important new technology, as well as offering information and tips on how to make your next trip to the radiologist more productive.

 HEALTH: Dr. Sally Friedewald talks about 3D mammography vs. traditional 2D mammography http://t.co/HGDBqkdEew pic.twitter.com/5IildfDEo6